Cabaret Voltaire (band)

-Cabaret Voltaire were an English music group formed in Sheffield in 1973 and initially composed of Stephen Mallinder, Richard H. Kirk, and Chris Watson.
-The group was named after the Cabaret Voltaire, the Zürich nightclub that served as a centre for the early Dada movement.
+Cabaret Voltaire are an English music group formed in Sheffield in 1973 and initially composed of Stephen Mallinder, Richard H. Kirk, and Chris Watson.
+Named after the Zürich nightclub that fostered the early Dada movement, the band are often characterized as among the most innovative and influential electronic acts of their era.

-The early work of Cabaret Voltaire consisted primarily of experimentation with DIY electronics and tape machines, as well as Dada-influenced performance art, helping to pioneer industrial music in the mid-1970s.
-Finding an audience during the post-punk era, they integrated their experimental sensibilities with dance and pop styles.
-They are often characterized as among the most innovative and influential electronic groups of their era.
+The band's early work consisted of experimentation with DIY electronics and tape recorders, as well as Dada-influenced performance art, helping to pioneer industrial music in the mid-1970s.
+Finding an audience during the post-punk era, they gradually incorporated more conventional elements of synthpop, techno, house and funk styles.
+After Watson's departure in 1981, the group continued as a two-piece until disbanding in 1994.
+Kirk revived the name as a solo project from 2009 until his death in 2021.

+Watson and Mallinder announced on 13 May 2025 they would be performing a 50th anniversary gig on 25 October 2025 as part of the Sensoria Festival in Sheffield.